 1947: Today, the House Un-American Committee (HUAC) grilled Hanns Eisler the Jewish composer who had fled Nazi Europe before World War II.

-1948(20th of Elul, 5708): Seventy-five year old J. Campbell Phillips the “noted portrait painter” and “cousin of Bernard Baruch passed away today.
+1948(20th of Elul, 5708): Seventy-five year old J. Campbell Phillips, the New York born son of Isaac and Adeline Phillips and “noted portrait painter” whose last work was a portrait of his cousin Bernard Baruch passed away today.

 1948: Six Velvetta 1 Spitfires left Kunovice, Czechoslovakia for Niksic, Yugoslavia, 300 miles away, with Modi Alon, Boris Senior, Syd Cohen, and Tuxie Blau joining Sam Pomerance and Jack Cohen behind the controls